laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 [![Website](https://img.shields.io/website-up-down-green-red/https/www.usherbrooke.ca/ln2.svg)](https://www.usherbrooke.ca/ln2/recherche/photonique-integree)

-- Separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components as per [[Moisan, 2010](https://link.springer.com/article/10.1007/s10851-010-0227-1)] to reduce the effect of the "cross" pattern at the center of the Discrete Fourier transform due to the non-periodic nature of the image.
+- Separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components ([[Moisan, 2010](https://link.springer.com/article/10.1007/s10851-010-0227-1)]) to reduce the effect of the "cross" pattern at the center of the Discrete Fourier transform due to the non-periodic nature of the image.

-- Filter the artifact from the periodic component in the Fourier domain using an ellipse (stop-band) with a pass-band at the center to preserve the low-frequency content of the baseline data.
-The process to build the filter is described in detail in the *Filter* Class declaration.
+- Filter the artifact from the periodic component in the Fourier domain using an elliptically-shaped stop-band with a pass-band at the center to preserve the low-frequency content of the baseline data.
 Additional pass-band areas can be added to fine-tune the filtering (see *Optional parameters* below).
+The process to build the filter is described in detail in the *Filter* class declaration.

-- Recombine the filtered periodic component with the smooth component to generate the filtered image.
+- Recombine the filtered periodic component with the smooth component.

-- Apply a light gaussian filtering using a 3x3 kernel (blurring) to remove any remaining high frequency noise.
+- Apply a light (3x3 kernel) gaussian low-pass filter to remove any remaining high frequency noise.

 ![Transient Grating Artifact filter image](Graphical_Abstract.png)